CatX711/GreetLang/README.md

 }
 ```

-Use `universal` identifier to let the module be used in all of the gl files on your computer.
+Use `universal` identifier to let the module be used in all of the .gl files on your computer.
 Define functions, variables, and other constructs inside the module: